dmf24/update_pacemaker/README.md

 # update_pacemaker
 Helper scripts for configuring pacemaker resources.
+Written for use with pacemaker version: 1.0.9.
+(On debian squeeze using the heartbeat stack, though that should not be relevant)

 These scripts implement only a subset of pacemaker functionality and are not intended to be a drop-in replacement for the existing command-line interface.